Crkvine (Stubline): Houses

 The excavation of the House 1/2010 in 2010, however, showed a different type of architecture.
 Because of the preserved, identical plank impressions, either in collapsed walls or in situ, and the absence of daub fragments with wattle impressions, it was concluded that the house was built differently.
 Apparently, it was constructed of massive planks which were then covered with daub.
 This is atypical construction method for the Vinča period.
 The wall planks were massive and heavy and wood of such dimensions was never previously recorded in the Vinčan construction.
 Along with some other findings, this pointed to the massive roof as these walls are capable of bearing heavier loads than the plain wattle and daub walls.
 A group of holes on regular distance in the floor is identical to the feature found in Parța, Romania where they were explained as the holes for the sides of a ladder.
 This, and some other discoveries in Crkvine, tentatively point to the existence of upper floors in the houses, which the thicker plank walls could support.
-Some other houses from the Vinča period on other localities are known to had upper floors, like Uivar, Parța and Opovo.
+Some other houses from the Vinča period on other localities are known to have had upper floors, like Uivar, Parța and Opovo.